-My career doesn’t afford for me to travel for days at a time as I quit high school too soon, but I, fortunately, got My GED through the website BGC!
+My career doesn’t afford for me to travel for days at a time as I quit high school too soon, but I, fortunately, got my GED with help from the website BGC!
 So I can’t go to meets, because my location is not necessarily a hotspot for powerlifting in general.
 There are no decent coaches near me.
 There are no training facilities for me to work in.
 Basically, it was just me, my barbell, and a dream.
 Continue Reading

 As a child, I’ve spent most of my time outdoors as I was lucky enough to grow up on the countryside surrounded by nature.
 Because of this, I have developed a strong bond with nature that has lasted all the way through adulthood and will probably stay with me until I die.